story-ai/story-ai.github.io/index.md

       title: 'Learning, as unique as your fingerprint.'
       subtitle: >-
-        A learning platform for GCSE Maths and English that is as individual as you are thanks to advanced artificial intelligence technologies.
+        A learning platform for GCSE Maths and English that is as individual as you are, using advanced artificial intelligence technologies to create learning to match your style.
       buttons:
         - text: Free Trial
           filled: false